DanielVikoyr/dynamic-frcm/README.md

-# FireRisk - Group 5
+# FireGuard - Group 5

 The FireGuard Project for the ADA502 course.